 Step 2: Educate yourself

-The Canvas course Generative AI-tools in education at LU (in English)
+The Canvas course Generative AI-tools in education at LU (in English) – canvas.education.lu.se

 Step 3: Review learning objectives

-After exploring and learning about the tools, you may need to review the students' learning objectives in your course or program.
-For example, if it's essential for your students to develop writing skills, it may be necessary to clarify how GAI tools can be used and possibly prohibit them in examination.
-On the other hand, if it's crucial for your students to learn how to use GAI tools because they will be essential in your field, it may need to be included in the learning objectives.
+For example, if it's essential for your students to develop writing skills, it may be necessary to clarify how GenAI products may be used and possibly prohibit them in examination.
+On the other hand, if it's crucial for your students to learn how to use GenAI products because they will be essential in your field, it may need to be included in the learning objectives.
+The Canvas course has more detailed guidance on managing your examinations.
+Check with your study director whether you have departmental guidelines to share with students.

 If you need support from other teachers, there is also a forum for sharing experiences on Teams.